The Insider's Guide to Buying Property in The Bahamas

 How to Get There

-There are regular direct flights to The Bahamas from the USA, Canada, the UK and various other parts of the Caribbean, such as Jamaica.
+There are regular direct flights to The Bahamas from the USA, Canada, the UK and various other parts of the Caribbean.
+Nassau is served by Lynden Pindling International Airport (NAS), the largest airport in the Bahamas and the main international gateway to the country.

 - Miami to Nassau 55m